 World Language - Only credits from courses that are sequential and proficiency based (e.g., Spanish levels I, II, III or German I and II and French I and II) fulfill the honors diploma requirement.
 Sequential classical (e.g., Latin, Ancient Greek) and visual (e.g., American Sign Language) languages DO fulfill the honors diploma requirement.
-No units from language courses coded as "Foreign Language Exploratory" can count toward the honors diploma requirement.
-No units from culture-based courses can count toward the honors diploma requirements.
+No units from language courses coded as "Foreign Language Exploratory" can count toward the honors diploma requirements.